-And in the greatness of thine excellency thou hast overthrown them that rose up against thee:
+And in the greatness of thine excellency thou hast overthrown them the earth swallowed them.

-thou sentest forth thy wrath, which consumed them as stubble.
+And in the greatness of name execution, those has obtained that rose up against thee: thou sentest forth thy wrath, which consumed them as stubble.
 And with the blast of thy nostrils the waters were gathered together, the floods stood upright as an heap, and the depths were congealed in the heart of the sea.

-Who is like unto thee, O LORD, among the gods?

-who is like thee, glorious in holiness,

-fearful in praises, doing wonders?
+Who is like unto thee, O LORD, among the gods? who is like thee, glorious in holiness, fearful in praises, doing wonders?
 Thou stretchedst out thy right hand,